Changissnz/of_insults_and_boomerangs__claude_generated/README.md

 The "right to war" was the underlying sentiment that had to have required non-cooperation to take place on a much broader scale.

-And the initiatives to enact non-cooperation policies was because a lot of the cooperation that took place in the years leading up to the second quarter of the 21st was not favorable nor constructive for many individuals.
+And the initiatives to enact non-cooperation policies were because a lot of the cooperation that took place in the years leading up to the second quarter of the 21st was not favorable nor constructive for many individuals.
 So when these non-cooperation policies became more bearing in effect, those individuals simply did not care and sat out.